 That was quite the transformation from start to finish.
 It was a bit tedious, and took close to three hours just to paint the lettering but I'm very pleased with the way it turned out.

-We affectionately call the truck "The Beast" (for good reason I might add), and when I got the license plate, that moniker seemed quite appropriate.
-I am a Christian, so it is a little weird having those numbers on this license plate, but in one sense it's kind of fun.
+We affectionately call the truck "The Beast" (for good reason I might add), and when I got the license plate, that moniker seemed appropriate with having 666 on the plate (666 is the biblical mark of The Beast).
+I am a Christian and I don't really think anything of having those numbers on the plate, as it's just an interesting coincidence.
 I've toyed with the idea of painting some lettering after the T and B, as it is just too convenient the way they happen to be the right letters for the job...

 No comments: